 - MD & AY (translated by John Sugden), Opening Preparation includes contributions from Sergei Dolmatov, Yuri Razuvaev, Boris Zlotnik, Aleksei Kosikov, and Vladimir Vulfson, 1994, 0-7134-7509-9

-- MD & AY (translated by Sarah Young), Positional Play, including chapters by Alexei Kosikov, Evgeny Bareev and Igor Khenkin (on the Leningrad Dutch) with Vladimir Kramnik (on the Stonewall Dutch), 1996, 0-7134-7879-9
+- MD & AY (translated by Sarah Young), Positional Play, including chapters by Alexei Kosikov, Evgeny Bareev and Igor Khenkin (on the Leningrad Dutch) with Vladimir Kramnik (on the Stonewall Dutch), and a chapter by Evgeny Bareev.
+1996, 0-7134-7879-9

 - MD & AY, Attack and Defence: how creative thought develops in a chess player includes chapters by Mikhail Krasenkov, Beniamin Blumenfeld, Sergei Dolmatov, Igor Belov, and Vladimir Vulfson, 1998, 0-7134-8214-1